October 5 & 6 2018

 Bier on the Pier tickets includes commemorative glass and your first six taste tokens (additional tastes are 3 for $5.00 at the event)

-One Day Pass (Friday or Saturday): $25 in advance or $30 at the door (at the door is subject to availability)
+One Day Pass Friday Only: $25 in advance (at the door is subject to availability)

-Two Day Pass (Friday and Saturday) $45 in advance or $50 at the door (at the door only on Friday, subject to availability)
+Two Day Pass (Friday and Saturday) $50 in advance (at the door subject to availability)

 21+ Only – Must have valid ID for entry